 The Price Sculpture Forest was created from a convergence of many events, interests, and partnerships over years of planning, effort, and implementation.

 They reached out to the Whidbey Camano Land Trust, who came up with creative solutions and partnered with the US Navy to help preserve the property into the future.
-The property now has a permanent Conservation Easement on it that has removed all residential development rights from the property.
-This unique Conservation Easement was designed so that this property can either be left as raw forest habitat or be preserved and opened to everyone as a community park with only specified infrastructure that supports the sculpture park’s original vision.
+The owners have donated a permanent Conservation Easement on the property that has voluntarily removed all residential development rights from the property and prevents clear cutting of the habitat.
+This unique Conservation Easement was designed so that this property can either be left as raw forest habitat or be preserved and opened to everyone as a community park with only specified infrastructure that supports the founder’s original vision.

-Since then, they have steadily worked on the Sculpture Forest’s design and implementation, plus partnered with local community organizations, arts organizations, and sculptors to bring the park to life.
+Since then, he has steadily worked on the Sculpture Forest’s design and implementation, plus partnered with sculptors, volunteers, local community organizations, and arts organizations to bring the sculpture park to life.
+Price Sculpture Forest opened for visitors on October 23, 2020.

 The Sculpture Forest’s story is being written now.
-Contact the park and come collaborate in its ongoing creation.
+Contact us and come collaborate in its ongoing creation.

 Coast Salish Native American groups, especially the Skagit tribe, are believed to have visited and populated parts of Penn Cove for many centuries.
 Middens and historical accounts point to settlements at Long Point, which is located nearby to the northeast.
 The park even encircles a Native American cemetery, though it is unknown if any human remains are there.